ArtezGDA/scrapingTool_advertisements/PROCESS/readme.md

 Interactive ads need more data.
 Simple one-picture ads of course need less.

 Lies the ad blocker on top of the ads?
 Does it actually need some extra data to block it?
 (We found out that an ad blocker is blocking the ad server so the answer is - no, the ads aren't even loading)

+Creating a plug-in for internet browsers x it should be simple to understand and to use x information visualized through a graph

+What kind of information do we want to scrape exactly? x loading times for a whole page (not only ad) x what % of the whole loading time of the page was for ads? x for the day, how much of your time have ads taken up? x exact data: mb's, per day, month, since you downloaded the plug-in, chose yourself a specific period